<To the homepageof this website.>

 Now, I have to admit that I have only little idea about how much knowledge you, visitors at this exhibition, possess about Chinese characters which were brought in from China approximately two thousand years ago to Japan to be an essential part of the Japanese culture and our original system of writing that we uniquely produced out of those imported ones.

 The most common theory is characters and (spoken) languages were originally tools or cornerstones for praying.
-Assumedly, ancient people would possess much sharper, stronger and more abundant sensitivity toward nature and spirituality than we people of the present time.
+Assumedly, ancient people would possess much sharper, stronger, and more abundant sensitivity toward nature and spirituality than we people of the present time.

-Thus, they must have thought that words and letters would bring them delight; but at times they thought they had to guard the important people for them from the evil powers of the characters, or crossly, they even tried to curse their enemies using words and characters.
+Thus, they must have thought that words and letters would bring them delight; but at times they thought they had to guard the essential people for them from the evil powers of the characters, or crossly, they even tried to curse their enemies using words and characters.

-From time to time, when I declare “My hobby is calligraphy!”, I get reactions such as, “Why don’t you draw or paint?
+Occasionally, when I declare “My hobby is calligraphy!”, I get reactions such as, “Why don’t you draw or paint?
 Writing mere letters wouldn’t be very interesting.
 Painting beautiful flowers, sceneries or women would be more enjoyable, wouldn’t it?”

-Dear visitors at this exhibition, I here yearn for your appreciation of the works displayed in the venue with thoughts about how we consider “practice of writing” itself be noble and sacred, and not just a simple idea “Oh, I see numerous unfamiliar lines and forms.”
+Dear visitors at this exhibition, I here yearn for your appreciation of the works displayed in the venue with thoughts about how we consider the “practice of writing” itself be noble and sacred, and not just a simple idea “Oh, I see numerous unfamiliar lines and forms.”

 Kyoto, October 2017